spidergon/spidergon/README.md

 # Hi there 👋✨✨

 I'm a *fullstack* JS developer :rocket: based in Cayenne 🌱.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup), NextJS.
+Some technologies I enjoy working with include React, Next.js and Jamstack (JavaScript, APIs + Markup).

 - 🔭 I’m currently working on some personal projects
 - 👯 I’m looking to collaborate more on open source